Theeohn/Radroach-Races/README.md

 - Press the left knob to begin the race.
 - Press the left knob again to start another!
-- Press and of the bottom three buttons to exit the game, or power button to reset the device.
+- Press any of the bottom three buttons to exit the game, or power button to reset the device.

 ### License(s)